adamabdelhamed/PowerArgs/readme.md

         [ArgDescription("Either encode or clip")]
         public string Action { get; set; }

+        // See the two properties below.
+They are action properties.
+If
+        // your class has the "Action" property configured correctly then all
+        // remaining properties that end with "Args" will be considered actions
+        // that the user can enter as their first command line value.
+        //
+        // In this case the end user could enter "superencoder encode" or
+        // "superencode clip".
+Based on the action parameter the rest of the
+        // arguments will be used to populate the matching action property.

         [ArgDescription("Encode a new video file")]
         public EncodeArgs EncodeArgs { get; set; }